jayvdb/nose3/README.md

 and Python 3.3-3.10 without using lib2to3 or other compatibility layer.
 It does not yet support Python 3.11.

-It may support Python 2.6 and 3.2, or more dead snakes but that hasnt been tested.
+It may support Python 2.6 and 3.2, or more dead snakes but that hasn't been tested.
 Patches welcome.

 nose extends the test loading and running features of unittest, making